arohner/defpage/README.md

 => "/user/10/ping"

+## Changelog

+0.1.4 - map-wrap-routes now updates the request `:params` to contain the route params from the matching route.
+Also updates the request to includ `:defpage.core/method` and `:defpage.core/route` of the matching route.

 ## License

-Copyright © 2014 Allen Rohner.
+Copyright © 2015 Allen Rohner.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.